pgonzaleznetwork/HappySoup.io/README.md

 * Global Value Sets are not returned when picklist fields depend on them.

 * Lookup filters are returned with cryptic names depending on whether they belong to a custom object or a standard one.

+* The app will tell you if a field is used in an apex class in read or write mode.
+For example, if a field is used in an assignment expression, then you know the class is assigning values to that field.
+The app will show you this with a visual indicator; something that the raw API cannot do.

 As said above, Salesforce Happy Soup has **fixed all** this issues so that you can focus on learning about your dependencies rather than fighting the API! :facepunch: